medartus/url-preview/README.md

 Url preview is an API providing metadata from any webpage.
 This Node.js application is based on the [Metascraper](https://github.com/microlinkhq/metascraper) project.

+You can get such data as : language, author, title, publisher, image, logo, description, etc.

 If you want to add some specific endpoints or scrap metadata that are not handled, don't hesitate to open an issue and contribute !

 ## How to use it ? 👩‍💻